Nursing, Bachelor of Science Degree

 Applicants to the nursing major must be officially admitted to the University of Nevada, Reno as a pre-nursing major for the current semester.
 Students who are not currently enrolled will need to reapply.
 Application fee may apply.
 Students who apply to the University of Nevada, Reno must submit official transcripts.
 Transcripts from ALL previous schools or institutions must be submitted to the Office of Admissions.
 Applications to the University and transcript evaluations cannot be rushed to meet the nursing application deadline.
 Please plan ahead.

 Applicants are initially evaluated on the basis of academic performance.
 Academic performance is based on the calculated grade point average of selected prerequisite courses (see BSN Pre-Requisite Summary-DOC).
-Effective March 19, 2012: Grades from repeated Nursing GPA prerequisite courses will be averaged as outlined below.
-The averaged grade will be used in the Nursing GPA calculation.

 - Meeting the minimum qualifications for application does not guarantee admission to the nursing major.

 - Applications will be initially reviewed based on academic performance ranked highest to lowest.